 The Innovation Scholars (IS) Program provides an opportunity for Wheaton students to engage directly with the work of the Wheaton Center for Faith & Innovation (CFI), receive practical training, and intersect with creative and energetic communities of Christians in the marketplace.

-- Fall Executive Forum (fall) - CFI will host 50 CEOs other C-suite leaders in businesses and non profits this fall.
+- Fall Executive Forum - CFI annually hosts 50+ CEOs and other C-suite leaders in businesses and non-profits.
 Innovation Scholars will play critical roles in this event.

 Reach out to Ben Norquist at email@example.com with questions.

 Apply to be an Innovation Scholar